Didier Cuche: Career

 In December 2012, the Swiss ski federation announced that Cuche would work with his former teammates as a downhill coach after they suffered a slow start to the season.

+Personal life

+Cuche's nephew, Robin Cuche, is a Paralympic alpine skier.

 Other awards

 Cuche won the Swiss Sports Personality of the Year in 2009 and 2011.
 In January 2012 during the "Swiss Awards" he won the Swiss Person of the Year award in 2011.